 Assuming the worst can be hazardous to your health

-The world's first atomic bomb explosion occurred on July 16, 1945, at the Alamagordo facility in New Mexico, and was called Trinity.
+The world's first atomic bomb explosion occurred on July 16, 1945, at the Alamogordo facility in New Mexico, and was called Trinity.
 Trinity proved that a high concentration of U-235 and/or Pu-239 could be used to make a titanic explosive.
 Not quite a month later, an atomic bomb was dropped over Hiroshima, followed a few days later by another dropped on the outskirts of Nagasaki.
-Estimates of the number of Japanese killed by the initial blasts vary, but the most common numbers are 105,000 at Hiroshima and 43,000 at Nagasaki.
-These numbers swelled considerably by 1950 to a combined number of some 340,000 deaths.
-Those killed by the detonations itself and those who died days and weeks later of blast-induced physical traumas and burns, total about 200,000.
+Estimates of the number of Japanese killed by the blasts vary, but the most common numbers are 135,000 at Hiroshima and 73,000 at Nagasaki.
+These toals are those killed by the detonations itself and those who died days and weeks later of blast-induced physical traumas and burns.
 This enormous number of deaths equates favorably with any explosion of more than 35 thousand tons of TNT (35 kilotons) in urban settings of these two sizes.
 In addition, another 140,000 deaths occurred in the 5 years after the war which were largely attributed to the biological effects of enormous doses of Neutron and Gamma radiation from the blasts themselves and the ingested radioactive fallout the blasts produced.

 The graph made it seem that even the tiniest imaginable doses of radiation posed a possibility of producing cancer.
-This fit well with the highly conservative medical cancer-one-cell theory which held that once one cell in your body became cancerous, there was a risk of dying of that cancer.
-Theoretically there was no safe level of cancer, so by association there was no safe level of radiation.
-The "Linear No-Threshold" (LNT) or no-safe-level theory of ionizing radiation had begun.
+It fit a graph created by Nobel Laureate Herman Muller in his 1927 experiment with fruit flies exposed to very high levels of X-ray radiation.
+This further fits well with the highly-conservative medical cancer-one-cell theory which held that once one cell in your body became cancerous, there was a risk of dying of that cancer.
+With both cancer induction and radiation exposure, no credit was given for our body's natural repair mechanisms.
+Thus, it was assumed there is no safe level of cancer, so by association there is no safe level of radiation.
+The "Linear No-Threshold" (LNT) or no-safe-level assumption of ionizing radiation had begun.

-In 1958, The United Nations Scientific Committee on the Effects of Atomic Radiation (UNSCEAR), using Japanese bomb data, data taken from American and Russian military bomb-test over-exposures, and other radiation over-exposure data, published a two part summation on the biological effects of ionizing radiation,
+In 1958, The United Nations Scientific Committee on the Effects of Atomic Radiation (UNSCEAR), using Japanese bomb data, Herman Muller's fruit fly model published in 1927, data taken from American and Russian military bomb-test over-exposures, and other acute radiation over-exposure data - all of which were doses absorbed in the space of seconds to minutes - published a two part summation on the biological effects of ionizing radiation,

 - Effects of low doses of ionizing radiation can be estimated by the linear extrapolation of effects observed from high doses.